Admyral-Security/admyral/README.md

 ## 💬 Feedback & Contributing to Admyral

 We value your feedback and contributions!
-If you have suggestions, questions, or would like to discuss anything related to Admyral, just text us on [Discord](https://discord.gg/GqbJZT9Hbf) or [Slack](https://join.slack.com/t/admyralcommunity/shared_invite/zt-2hqxj1xrr-YoWXYq7t8l3i5GyTCzEwPg).
+If you have suggestions, questions, or would like to discuss anything related to Admyral, just text us on [Discord](https://discord.gg/GqbJZT9Hbf).

 You can best support this project by:

 1. Giving it a star on GitHub
-2. Joining our active community on [Discord](https://discord.gg/GqbJZT9Hbf) and/or [Slack](https://join.slack.com/t/admyralcommunity/shared_invite/zt-2hqxj1xrr-YoWXYq7t8l3i5GyTCzEwPg)
+2. Joining our active community on [Discord](https://discord.gg/GqbJZT9Hbf)
 3. And giving us feedback

 ## ❓ FAQ